 All forms and supporting documentation (if requested) should be completed by May 1 each year to receive priority consideration for federal, state and institutional funds for the upcoming school year.

 We also automatically consider all admitted freshmen for merit-based scholarships.
-All we need is your application, high school transcript and SAT or ACT scores.
+All we need is your application and high school transcript.

 Merit-based scholarships, such as YHC Academic Scholarships, the HOPE Scholarship and the Georgia Tuition Equalization Grant, can be added to Athletic or Fine Arts scholarships.
 In fact, more than 95 percent of YHC students receive some form of scholarship or grant.

 Young Harris College has an outstanding merit-based scholarship program that recognizes students for academic, athletic and fine arts abilities, to name a few.

-Need-based assistance includes grants, work-study and loans and is funded fomr federal, state and institutional sources.
+Need-based assistance includes grants, work-study and loans and is funded from federal, state and institutional sources.
 Eligibility is determined by information submitted each year on the FAFSA.

 Loans are sources of funding that allow students to spread the cost of education over time.
 Loans must be paid back, even if the student does not complete his/her education.

 Provided you have a complete financial aid file and your enrollment status is verified, then financial aid awards, excluding work-study, will typically be applied to your student account during the 3rd week of classes each semester.
 Students who fail to enroll or attend classes are not eligible for financial aid.

 Awards that require documentation will not be disbursed until all requirements for disbursement are met.
 Scholarships and grants from outside agencies are forwarded to the YHC Business Office and listed as “Outside Scholarships” on your award letter.
 You are required to notify the Financial Aid Office of any outside scholarship that will be paid to YHC on your behalf.

 Federal Direct Loans and Parent PLUS loans are disbursed as outlined in your guarantee statement by your guarantee agency once you have completed all of your loan requirements.
 If you wish to make changes to or cancel a loan disbursement, or if you have any questions concerning disbursement of financial aid, please contact the Office of Financial Assistance.